Community roots

 • How can we evolve and grow as a community without tokenizing, displacing, or erasing individuals and communities?

 We learned about the value of experimenting, making mistakes, and trying again.
-We heard about how people often learn the most from those who are much older or much younger, and from people have lived through things we haven’t.
+We heard about how people often learn the most from those who are much older or much younger, and from people who have lived through things we haven’t.
 We learned that collaboration is hard, and it often generates solutions that ripple throughout our community in beautiful and unexpected ways.
 These stories also remind us that the questions we continue to grapple with today about who has access to safe, affordable, and accommodating space – to live, play, work, and create – are not new.

-Contributors
+2023-24 Contributors

 Community Oral Historians